The Dust of Everyday Life

-The Dust of Everyday Life is an annual symposium on the arts, mental health, stigma, and social justice at the CCA in Glasgow, which ran annually from 2015-2017.
-It was programmed by the Mental Health Foundation and See Me and expands / reflects on the work of the Scottish Mental Health Arts and Film Festival.
+The Dust of Everyday Life is a symposium on the arts, mental health, stigma, and social justice at the CCA in Glasgow, which ran annually from 2015-2017.
+It was programmed by the Mental Health Foundation and See Me and expanded and reflected on the work of the Scottish Mental Health Arts Festival.

 You can listen to recordings from our 2015, 2016 and 2017 events via the links below.
 There is also a gallery of images here